Why Add Up Your Carbon Footprint with a Carbon Footprint Calculator?

-Fortunately, using a carbon footprint calculator takes only a couple of minutes, and offsetting your emissions footprint is easier than ever before when you buy carbon offsets that make a true impact for the planet and animals.
+Fortunately, using a carbon footprint calculator takes only a couple of minutes, and offsetting your emissions footprint is easier than ever before when you buy carbon offsets that make a true impact for the planet and animals like the one-month carbon offset.
 Take responsibility.
 Act with us now by calculating your footprint above.

 Each year, we produce more carbon emissions that the world can handle.
 Scientists call this the “Earth Overshoot Day.”
 It happens every year.
 (Check out the definition of ecological footprint below.)
 It’s the day when we’ve used up all the resources the planet can renew in a year… and since 1970, we’ve exceeded it every year.
 In fact, right now, it takes ‘1.75 Earths’ to meet the ecological demands we currently use every year.